 The symptoms of typhoid may take a week or two after the infection to appear, which may range from mild to severe.
 Some of the symptoms are given below –

 1. High Fever

-The first and foremost symptom you will notice in your child is high fever which starts off as mild but builds up over the course of a few days.
-It is also one symptom that lasts the longest.
+If your child has contracted the typhoid infection, the first and foremost symptom you will notice is a high fever.
+Typhoid fever may start as mild but it can build up over the course of a few days.
+This fever may last for a long time.